How much does it really cost to go to university in the UK?

 When faced with the costs, a lot of students ask themselves if university is worth the expense.

-So while an upfront expense, your future salary can be drastically improved by going to university and getting a degree.
 For this reason, you can think of going to university as an investment in your future.

 Tips for saving money as a student

-While university can be expensive, there are some key tips for students to manage their money effectively.
+While university can be expensive, there are some key tips for students to help manage their money effectively.

-• Get a part-time job: Sometimes working a few hours on the side of your studies can help make up some of your shortfalls
+- Get a part-time job: Sometimes, working a few hours on the side of your studies can help make up some of your shortfalls.

 The true cost of university can be expensive.
 But knowing what money you need to pay back, when you’ll need to do it and how to prioritise your money can make a big difference.